UAce/UAce.github.io/_posts/2020-09-03-my-first-chrome-extension.md

 }
 ```

-When the script starts, a callback function is added with <code class="inline-code">onMessage.addListener()</code> to handle events.
+When the script starts, a callback function is added with `onMessage.addListener()` to handle events.
 Depending on the event received, a different action will be triggered.
 For example, the <span class="accent">START_COUNTDOWN</span> event will start the countdown in the background script.
 The tabId is stored in a list to keep track of active youtube tabs if the sender is youtube.
 This is done using the Chrome Tabs API and we need to give permissions to our application in the manifest file.

-I needed to use JQuery in the background script so I downloaded the <i>jquery-3.4.1.min.js</i> file, saved it in the <b>js</b> directory and specified the file as a background script.
+I needed to use JQuery in the background script so I downloaded the *jquery-3.4.1.min.js* file, saved it in the **js** directory and specified the file as a background script.
 Here are the new changes to the manifest file:

-<pre class="highlight"><code>{
+{% code lang:JSON hlRange:'6-8' hlLines:12 showLnNo:true %}
+{
     "manifest_version": 2,
     "version": "0.1",
     "name": "My Extension",
     "description": "This is my extension",
-<span class="hl-line">    "permissions": [</span>
+    "permissions": [
-<span class="hl-line">        "tabs"</span>
-<span class="hl-line">    ],</span>
+        "tabs"
+    ],
     "background": {
         "scripts": [
             "js/background.js"
-<span class="hl-line">            "js/jquery-3.4.1.min.js"</span>
+            "js/jquery-3.4.1.min.js"
         ],
         "persistent": true
     }
-}</code></pre>
+}
+{% endcode %}

 ## Content Scripts

 Content Scripts are run on specific web pages and can interact with a website's DOM.
-To define a content script, I added a <b>content_scripts</b> section to the <b>manifest</b> file.
+To define a content script, I added a **content_scripts** section to the **manifest** file.

-<pre class="highlight"><code>{
+{% code lang:JSON hlRange:'16-27' showLnNo:true %}
+{
     "manifest_version": 2,
     "version": "0.1",
     "name": "My Extension",